JanHolger/pure-java-parser/README.md

 ## TODO
 These are features that are known to be missing
-- Ternary Operator
+- Assignment Operator as Expression instead of Statement
-- Type casting
-- Generic type definition for classes and methods
-- Instance and static initializers
+- Prefix Incremental Operators